 - Promoting enduring understanding and knowledge transfer

-- Why is Chapin moving away from AP courses and examinations now?
+- Why did Chapin move away from AP courses and examinations?

-- What kinds of courses will be available instead of Chapin’s current AP offerings?
+- What kinds of courses are available instead of Chapin’s AP offerings?

 - I’ve heard that, in some schools, students still take AP exams, even though AP courses aren’t offered.
 Will Chapin continue to administer AP exams?